-Figure 3-1 shows that peak concentrations of NO and NO2 appeared to coincide with peak concentrations of CO and to some extent SO2.
+Figure 3-1 and 3-2 show that peak concentrations of NO and NO2 appeared to coincide with peak concentrations of CO and to some extent SO2.
 O3 levels are in general slightly lower during the periods when concentrations of the other pollutants are high, as the NO emitted from local emission sources tends to react fast with ozone, to form NO2.
-For PM10, there were two peaks in 2015: one in mid-April, and another one in late December.
-The origin of such elevated concentrations of PM10 are investigated later in the report.
+There were four periods in 2016 where higher than usual levels of pollutants were seen: February, March, and late October and December.
+The origin of these elevated concentrations are investigated later in the report.